Skyld-Labs/ModelHunter/README.md

 SCRAPING='FALSE'
 ```

-For example you can change the way you want download APK if you have a better tool to do it!
+For example you can change the way you want to download the APKs if you have a better tool to do it!

 ---

-## Result :
+## Results :
 You will find :
-- inside APP_RESULT/ directory - all reports of tested app and their models if a model was found.
+- inside APP_RESULT/ directory - all reports of tested apps and their models if a model was found.
 - inside modelhunter/model_stat.db - a SQLite DB with all important information for further analysis